 Laser refractive eye surgery is a form of vision correction and involves reshaping the cornea to correct a refractive error.
 This occurs when the eye is abnormally shaped and can’t focus light directly on the retina at the back of the eye, resulting in out-of-focus, blurry vision.
 Examples of refractive error include short-sightedness (myopia), long-sightedness (hyperopia), age-related loss of near vision (presbyopia) and astigmatism.
 Astigmatism commonly occurs together with short- or long-sightedness.

-Call us on 1800 1 LASER or take our online eligibility quiz (VIC|NSW|QLD) if you would like to book a free, no-obligation assessment for laser eye surgery with one of our friendly orthoptists or optometrists.
+To book a free, no-obligation assessment for laser eye surgery with one of our friendly orthoptists or optometrists, call us on 1800 1 LASER or book online.
 Please note that the free assessment is optional and is not required prior to surgery.

 If you are ready to proceed with surgery, the next step will be a consultation with one of our surgeons or clinical optometrists to discuss the procedure in detail and perform additional tests before your surgery.
 This consultation will incur a fee; however, a Medicare rebate is available if you have a referral letter from an optometrist or GP.